 Now, obviously, you could do this route south to north but I’ve listed it the other way for a good reason.
 Heading south out of the Alentejo, you’re already at a height of around 300m above sea level and the route to the border with the Algarve is relatively gentle.

 If you’re into racing, this section also follows part of the route of the mountain stage of February’s Volta ao Algarve.

 Going the other way is possible but you’re starting more than a 100m lower and there are a couple of climbs that will be real killers for anyone who’s heavily laden!

 Total distance is around 195km (122 miles).
 With the exception a couple of serious hills on the border between the two districts (Alentejo and Algarve) there are no major climbs and most of the landscape is nicely rolling.

 Roads are mostly in a reasonable condition and fairly quiet.
 Although part of this route takes you along the N2, there is little traffic on the road and it’s mostly straight and wide enough that visibility is not an issue.

 One thing to bear in mind, though, the Alentejo and the Algarve can get extremely hot (40C-plus).
-Unless you’re used to this kind of heat, cycling in this part of Portugal between May and September can be hard work.
+Unless you’re used to this kind of heat, cycling in this part of Portugal between June and mid-September can be hard work.

 If you want to take more time – and avoid such long distances – you could break the journey at Alvito, 40km south of Évora, to give you a short first day.
 Almodôvar, south of Castro Verde and close to the Algarve border would also be an overnight option, though I’m not aware of many accommodation choices here.